radapdal/process/webdevelopmentworkflow.md

 This workflow aims to:

 - Remove guesswork, constant recycling of tasks, and instill Test-First philosophy by adding a Definition phase so that management, developer, and QA are on the same page before an issue is even started.
-- Provide a more accurate estimate on tasks via Points system.
+- Provide a more accurate estimate on issues via Points system.
-- Reduce QA issues and back-and-forth delay in communication by means of QA Demos.
+- Reduce QA failures and back-and-forth delay in communication by means of QA Demos.
 - Promote discussion and eliminate miscommunication of requirements by having Daily Standup meetings and Backlog grooming.
-- Improve on previous and future work by means of Sprint Retrospectives and Sprint Meetings
+- Improve on previous and future work by means of Sprint Meetings and Sprint Retrospectives.